 When individuals job-hunt, they do so in secret — or at least they try.
 Although there are often signs such as slipping out of the office early for appointments, an increase in grooming and professional attire, and updated LinkedIn profiles, many companies are just starting to use data to accurately predict which employees are at risk of leaving.
 Recently, researchers discovered that major life events, such as work anniversaries, class reunions, and even personal milestones cause workers to pause and reflect on where they are in their lives — including their careers.

 Companies are using data to track job-hunting activities themselves, whether it be from company computer and smartphone use, or badge-scanning when entering and exiting the premises at large organizations.
-Now, another option is available: startup Joberate is working to consolidate public data on employees’ social media activity and using it to calculate risk scores.
+Now, another option is available: startup Joberate (now Claro) is working to consolidate public data on employees’ social media activity and using it to calculate risk scores.

 Joberate pieces together publicly available data from individuals’ online social media accounts or buys it from third parties to understand their job search activities.
 It accounts for each person’s typical social media use and leverages data such as an increase in following corporate Twitter accounts, clicks on résumé writing and career-related content on Facebook, and an increase in LinkedIn connections.
 Each person is assigned a score that correlates to job-hunting activity.